BrianWhelanDublin/milestone-project-3/README.md

   - Users
     - The Users collection contains information about the user.
-    - It also contains a one to many relationship with the Posts models for the users liked posts.
+    - It also contains a, one to many relationships with the Posts models for the users who liked posts.

   - Posts
     - The Posts model contains the information for each post.
-    - It also contains a relationship with usermodel for the Post author field.
+    - It also contains a relationship with the usermodel for the Post author field.
     - It then contains 2 list fields.
        1. One for the users who have liked the post.
        2. A list of the id for each comment on the post.
     - It also contains a relationship with the category model for each post.

   - Categories
-    - The category model contains a category name which and id whivh is then referenced in the posts model.
+    - The category model contains a category name which and id which is then referenced in the posts model.

   - Comments.
-    - The comments Model contains each comments content and date.
+    - The comments Model contains each comment's content and date.
     - It then contains a reference to the users id who wrote the post.
-    - It then also contains a reference to the id for the post it belongs too.
+    - It then also contains a reference to the id for the post, it belongs too.